 New Relic produces a range of monitoring tools and the APM is one of those.
 The other modules available are New Relic Infrastructure, which observes the statuses of your underlying hardware and services, New Relic Browser, which helps online businesses track user experience, and New Relic Insights, which is an analysis module.
 The New Relic APM will work without any of these other modules.
 However, combining the APM with other modules will give you deeper knowledge of the causes of problems and help you improve your online service.

 The New Relic system is an online service and if your infrastructure is also provided by Cloud services, the monitoring software will integrate directly with them.
 The monitor can be integrated into AWS, Google, Microsoft Azure, and Rackspace hosted servers.
 It can also integrate with your own on-premises servers.

 The service analyzes events by inspecting the performance of code written in the seven most frequently-used languages for online services: Java, Node.js, PHP, .NET, Python, Ruby, and Go.
 This means that it will also be able to trace the activities of your custom software, not just the well-known pre-written applications.

 The APM monitors all of your internet traffic including that originating from mobile apps.
-This service is tailored towards online businesses, such as information websites, and web stores.
-The tool is able to support the migration of applications from on-premises servers to Cloud services and it is also helpful when managing the release of new products or revamping existing web services.
+This service is tailored to online businesses, such as information websites, and web stores.
+The tool can support the migration of applications from on-premises servers to cloud services and it is also helpful when managing the release of new products or revamping existing web services.
 Both data transfers to the Cloud server of New Relic and data storage are covered by encryption and user authentication.